Last updated

 Paid Plan $10/mo (with all features) $12/mo $10/mo Free Starts at $8/mo (basic)

-Mobile App ✅ iOS + Android ✅ iOS + Android ✅ iOS only ❌ Web only ✅ iOS + Android
+Mobile App No native app yet; fully optimized mobile web (iOS/Android browsers) ✅ iOS + Android ✅ iOS only ❌ Web only ✅ iOS + Android

 Automation ✅ Built-in workflows ✅ Advanced automation